Justin-Fisher/SciPy2022-Webots-Poster/index.md

 ### 4.1.
 Shifting from functions to properties.
 The old Python API for Webots consists largely of methods like `motor.getVelocity()` and `motor.setVelocity(new_velocity)`.
-In the new API these have quite uniformly been changed to Python properties, so these purposes are now accomplished with :code:`motor.velocity` and :code:`motor.velocity = new_velocity`.
+In the new API these have quite uniformly been changed to Python properties, so these purposes are now accomplished with `motor.velocity` and `motor.velocity = new_velocity`.

-Reduction of wordiness and punctuation helps to make programs easier to read and to understand, and it reduces the cognitive load on coders.
+* Advantages: Reduction of wordiness and punctuation helps to make programs easier to read and to understand, and it reduces the cognitive load on coders.
-However, there are also drawbacks.

-One drawback is that properties can give the mistaken impression that some attributes are computationally cheap to get or set.
+* Drawback #1.
+Properties can give the mistaken impression that some attributes are computationally cheap to get or set.
 In cases where this impression would be misleading, more traditional method calls were retained and/or the comparative expense of the operation was clearly documented.

-Two other drawbacks are related.
-One is that inviting ordinary users to assign properties to API objects might lead them to assign other attributes that could cause problems.
+* Drawback #2.
+Inviting ordinary users to assign properties to API objects might lead them to assign other attributes that could cause problems.
-Since Python lacks true privacy protections, it has always faced this sort of worry, but this worry becomes even worse when users start to feel familiar moving beyond just using defined methods to interact with an object.

-Relatedly, Python debugging provides direct feedback in cases where a user misspells `motor.setFoo(v)` but not when someone mispells 'motor.foo = v`.
+* Drawback #3.
+Python debugging provides direct feedback in cases where a user misspells `motor.setFoo(v)` but not when someone mispells 'motor.foo = v`.
 If a user inadvertently types `motor.setFool(v)` they will get an `AttributeError` noting that `motor` lacks a `setFool` attribute.
 But if a user inadvertently types `motor.fool = v`, then Python will silently create a new `.fool` attribute for `motor` and the user will often have no idea what has gone wrong.

-These two drawbacks both involve users setting an attribute they shouldn't: either an attribute that has another purpose, or one that doesn't.
-Defenses against the first include "hiding" important attributes behind a leading "_", or protecting them with a Python property, which can also help provide useful doc-strings.
-Unfortunately it's much harder to protect against misspellings in this piece-meal fashion.

-This led to the decision to have robot devices like motors and cameras employ a blanket `__setattr__` that will generate warnings if non-property attributes of devices are set from outside the module.
+Our solution: Robot devices like motors and cameras employ a blanket `__setattr__` that will generate warnings if non-property attributes of devices are set from outside the module.
-So the user who inadvertently types `motor.fool = v` will immediately be warned of their mistake.
-This does incur a performance cost, but that cost is often worthwhile when it saves development time and frustration.
-For cases when performance is crucial, and/or a user wants to live dangerously and meddle inside API objects, this layer of protection can be deactivated.

-An alternative approach, suggested by Matthew Feickert, would have been to use `__slots__` rather than an ordinary `__dict__` to store device attributes, which would also have the effect of raising an error if users attempt to modify unexpected attributes.
+An alternative solution:  use `__slots__` rather than an ordinary `__dict__` to store device attributes, which would also have the effect of raising an error if users attempt to modify unexpected attributes.
 Not having a `__dict__` can make it harder to do some things like cached properties and multiple inheritance.
 But in cases where such issues don't arise or can be worked around, readers facing similar challenges may find `__slots__` to be a preferable solution.

 ### 4.2 Backwards Compatibility.
 The new API offers many new ways of doing things, many of which would seem "better" by most metrics, with the main drawback being just that they differ from old ways.
+We considered three options.

-The possibility of making a clean break from the old API was considered, but that would stop old code from working, alienate veteran users, and risk causing a schism akin to the deep one that arose between Python 2 and Python 3 communities when Python 3 opted against backwards compatibility.
+1. **Make a clean break?** The possibility of making a clean break from the old API was considered, but that would stop old code from working, alienate veteran users, and risk causing a schism akin to the deep one that arose between Python 2 and Python 3 communities when Python 3 opted against backwards compatibility.

-Another option would have been to refrain from adding a "new-and-better" feature to avoid introducing redundancies or backward incompatibilities.
-But that has obvious drawbacks too.

-Instead, a compromise was typically adopted: to provide both the "new-and-better" way and the "worse-old" way.
-This redundancy was eased by shifting from `getFoo` / :code:`setFoo` methods to properties, and from `CamelCase` to pythonic :code:`snake_case`, which reduced the number of name collisions between old and new.
-Employing the "worse-old" way leads to a deprecation warning that includes helpful advice regarding shifting to the "new-and-better" way of doing things.
-This may help users to transition more gradually to the new ways, or they can shut these warnings off to help preserve good will, and hopefully avoid a schism.
+2. **Just stick with the "worse old" ways?** This has obvious drawbacks.

+3. **Compromise?** We usually opted to support both, but the "worse old" way generates (optional) deprecation warnings that provide guidance for shifting to the "new and better way".
+This involves (temporary) redundancy but hopefully will help ease the transition.

 ### 4.3 Separating `robot` and `world`.
 ===============================================